WailSaleh/Wail_Saleh/README.md

 💼 **MBA in Financial Economics**

 ### 🔍 About Me
 With a foundation in Engineering and Economics, I bring a unique analytical perspective to data-driven projects.
-My journey began with solving several communication systems, then shifted towards economical analytics during my MBA.
+My journey began with solving several communication systems, then transitioned to economic analysis during my MBA.
-Recently, I completed a 7-month Data Analysis Bootcamp, where I honed my skills in Python, data visualization, and storytelling with data.
+I completed a 7-month Data Analysis Bootcamp, where I honed my skills in Python, data visualization, and storytelling with data.

 ### 🛠️ Skills
 - **Languages**: Python, SQL